byte-zone/Changelog/README.md

 # Twilight Changelog
+### Twilight 1.9.7 Upcoming Update
+#### Changes and Fixes:
+1. Fixed prediction issues.
+2. Removed the team outline feature.
+3. Removed skeleton-related features, including skeleton thickness and dots.
+4. Removed Hanzo auto-prediction.

+#### Reworked the Sojourn bot:

+_The Sojourn bot no longer relies on both the entity’s health and the gauge charge.
+Previously, it would release the charge if the gauge was at 30 and the enemy’s health was 30.
+Now, the charge will only be released once it reaches 50._

+#### Improvements:

+Enhanced error handling for _Tws.sys_.

+#### Work in Progress:

+Auto-pick for heroes.

+---

 ### Twilight 1.9.6 - November 15, 2024
 Updated to the latest game patch.

+---

 ### Twilight 1.9.5 - November 13, 2024
 Updated to the latest game patch.